metarex-media/www-metarex-media/content/docs/studies/_index.md

 description: Case Studies for using Metarex
 ---

-{{< f/message
+{{< fo t = "banner"
-    header="Case Studies"
+    header = "Case Studies"
-    description="Metarex is like a zip file with a timeline.
-It's used like an electronic FedEx service." src="/img/dino/mrx-logo-0300.png"
+    description = "Metarex is like a zip file with a timeline.
+It's used like an electronic FedEx service." src = "/img/dino/mrx-logo-0300.png"
-    class="ui center aligned olive message"
+    class = "ui center aligned olive message"
->}}
+/>}}

 We want the metadata experience for users to be a good one.
 In our concept diagram, you can see that video and audio generally flow well with today's media tools.
 The metadata, however, is usually subject to failure.
-This is <span class="ui red text">bad</span>!
+This is <span class = "ui red text">bad</span>!

 {{% fo
    t = "image"